marufaytekin/gocd-docker/README.md

-# GoCD Customized
+# gocd-docker

-This repo contains docker files and required configuration files to build GoCD server and agents as well as nginx web server.
+This repo contains docker files and required configuration files to build and run gocd server and agent.

-GoCD - Continuous Delivery server - www.go.cd - customized for following:
+gocd  (www.go.cd) customized for following:
  +  use docker-in-docker for goCD builds.
  +  maven, ant, and nodejs builds.
  +  use flyway to automate database updates.